The Prose Storyboard Language: A Tool for Annotating and Directing Movies

 \begin{itemize} \item A simple shot is taken with a camera that does not move or turn.
-If the composition changes during a simple shot, it can only be the effect of actors movement relative to the camera. \item A complex shot is taken with a camera that can pan, tilt and zoom from a fixed position.
-We introduce a single camera action (pan) to describe all such movements.
-Thus the camera can pan left and right, up and down (as in a tilt), and in and out (as in a zoom). \item A composite shot is taken with a moving camera.
+Any change in the composition is from the movements of the actors in relation to the camera. \item A complex shot is taken with a camera that has movements around a fixed point such as pan, tilt and zoom.
+We introduce camera actions pan and zoom to describe such movements.
+Thus the camera can pan left and right, up and down (as in a tilt) and zoom in and out. \item A developing shot is taken with a moving camera.